Crypto-Bitcoin-exchange/Kraken-Exchange/README.md

 # Kraken-Exchange
 Kraken is a veteran US-based cryptographic money trade that provisions a serious exchanging stage total with edge exchanging and OTC choices.
 Settled in San Francisco, California, Kraken professes to be the biggest Bitcoin trade regarding euro volume and liquidity.

-Kraken offers extensive administrations for the crypto speculator, for example, the capacity to purchase and sell bitcoin and exchange advanced tokens against fiat cash.
+<a href="https://coinpedia.org/exchange/kraken/">Kraken exchange review</A> offers extensive administrations for the crypto speculator, for example, the capacity to purchase and sell bitcoin and exchange advanced tokens against fiat cash.
 Kraken can be utilized in a considerable lot of the nations.
 Residents of the accompanying nations can't utilize Kraken: Afghanistan, Cuba, Iran, Iraq, Japan, North Korea, and Tajikistan.

 Kraken Services :